Waves originate from swells that form offshore, how those waves ultimately break and the quality of conditions are determined by a variety of factors.

 Surf breaks can be classified into a few different categories:

 - Jetties & Piers

-Beach breaks are waves that break over a sandy bottom.
+Beach breaks are waves that break over a sandy bottom or on the beach.
 Sand on the seafloor shifts with day-to-day motion of the waves and larger storms – this shift will build, break, and move sandbars along the beach and influence how and where the waves will break.

 Size, shape, power, and quality of beach breaks will vary depending on what the sand is doing on the bottom and the angle of the seafloor.

 Beach break waves typically break closer to shore and feature multiple peaks.